MATH1002 Mathematical Methods 2

 - MATH2040 Engineering Mathematics, MATH1012 Mathematical Theory and Methods

 - Contact hours

-- lectures: 3 hours per week; tutorials: 2 hours per week; labs: 1 hour per week
+- lectures: 3 hours per week; practical classes: 2 hours per week; labs: 1 hour per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.